 It doesn’t have to stop there.
 If your mission isn’t to teach your children about your roots like me, let these examples be ways to authentically expose your children to culture.
 Not just Black culture, but to any culture.
 America is a mixing bowl; it’s in the interest of our children’s future to embrace it.
 All of it.
 The good, the bad, and the ugly.

 How we expose our children to culture sets the foundation for a better understanding and acceptance they’ll have when they come across adversity and opposing perceptions on their own.
-In order to expose our children to Black culture, we as parents must be open to immerse ourselves and incorporate it in our surroundings, as well as experience it and represent it.
+In order to expose our children to Black culture, we as parents must be open to immersing ourselves and incorporating it in our surroundings, as well as experiencing it and representing it.
 Our kids only have our attention for so long, how are you using this time to incorporate culture in their lives?